Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Observed Failure Modes in Orchestration

 \paragraph{Early Commitment to Suboptimal Initializers.} Sequential orchestration introduces sensitivity to early expert selection.
 We observe cases where the orchestrator prematurely commits to a narrow set of initial experts before sufficient confidence has been established.
 This early lock-in is reflected in reduced ordering entropy during mid-training epochs, even while routing entropy remains high.
 Such behavior indicates that the system learns \emph{who} to start with before it reliably learns \emph{how} to route downstream.
 When the selected initializer is suboptimal for a given input, downstream experts are forced to compensate, often unsuccessfully, leading to error propagation that is not recoverable later in the inference chain.
+For instance, in a HumanEval task requiring a recursive solution, the orchestrator might confidently select an initializer that begins the implementation using a fundamentally flawed iterative structure.
+Even if subsequent experts recognize the logical error, they are constrained by the autoregressive nature of the generation and attempt to patch the flawed iterative loop with excessive conditional statements rather than rewriting it.
+This results in brittle, incorrect code, demonstrating that the downstream routing could not recover from the orchestrator's premature commitment to a poor starting expert.

 \paragraph{Overconfidence Under Semantically Damaged Inputs.} Although routing becomes more robust over training, we identify instances where the orchestrator exhibits unwarranted confidence under semantically destructive prompt perturbations.
 In these cases, routing entropy remains low despite the removal or corruption of task-critical information.
 This behavior suggests that the orchestrator has learned spurious correlations between surface-level prompt features and expert selection, rather than fully grounding routing decisions in task-relevant semantics.
 While such failures become less frequent in later epochs, they persist in domain-diverse settings and pose risks for deployment in open-ended environments.
+As an example, when we apply the sentence-shuffling perturbation to a complex MMLU legal reasoning prompt, the logical chronological flow is entirely destroyed.
+Instead of the routing distribution flattening to reflect this uncertainty, the orchestrator detects surviving lexical cues like ``plaintiff'' and ``liability'' and overconfidently routes the prompt to a specialized expert.
+This expert then hallucinates a highly confident but factually disconnected legal conclusion based on the scrambled text, suggesting that the orchestrator's low routing entropy was triggered by shallow vocabulary matching rather than true semantic comprehension.